 The new chapel is one of the most complete in the State; the ornamentation is elegant, and the acoustic arrangement is perfect.
 We visited the chemical laboratory which has been arranged under the supervision of Prof. Hinrichs, and is most complete in all its appointments.

-North Hall: Be Quiet.
+Be Quiet.
 Be Careful.
 Be Certain.

 Our sociable seems to be an indispensable part of our exercises.
 Students are apt to, and indeed do neglect, to a great extent the cultivation of their social natures, from which they must derive the real enjoyments of life.
 During the school days, we meet only in the capacity of teachers and pupils in the classroom, and necessarily, know but little of each other.
 It is indeed pleasant to have the floor of our beautiful and spacious Chapel cleared of the settees and spend the Saturday evening on once or oftener, each month.
 The old organ sounds no less reverently at our Chapel exercises, for having furnished an accompaniment for some gleeful quartette or a schottische or quick step for the promenades.
 Come out teachers with your families, and students with your friends, on Saturday evening, February 20, and let us have another pleasant time together.

-In the early morning hours (4:00 am) of Saturday, June 19, 1897, an almost fatal blow was dealt North Hall when the chimney on the southwest corner of the building was struck by lightning.
-The second floor, where the University Library was located, was completely destroyed by the resulting fire, while the Physical Science Department on the first floor, suffered heavy losses to equipment, with great damage being done by water and by the hurried removal of fragile instruments.
+In the early morning hours – 4:00 am – of Saturday, June 19, 1897, an almost fatal blow was dealt North Hall when the chimney on the southwest corner of the building was struck by lightning.
+The second floor, where the University Library was located, was completely destroyed by the resulting fire, while the Physical Science Department on the first floor, suffered heavy losses to equipment – with great damage being done by water and by the hurried removal of fragile instruments.

-The salvaged books were taken to the basement of the Unitarian Church (Unity Hall), and by October when repairs had been completed, the library moved back into North Hall, remaining there until moving into the new Hall of Liberal Arts (Schaeffer Hall) in 1901.
+In all, approximately 25,000 books and 15,000 pamphlets were destroyed, along with the shelf list and catalog cards.
+Also destroyed were the Tallant and German libraries, and part of the Talbot collection.
+The 4,500 salvaged books were taken to the basement of the Unitarian Church – Unity Hall – and by October, when repairs had been completed, the library moved back into North Hall, remaining there until moving into the new Hall of Liberal Arts – Schaeffer Hall – in 1902.

 Later, the School of Music and the Department of Speech made their offices in North Hall until the building was vacated and given over to storage purposes in 1942.

 Over eighty years of service to the University have seen changes in North Hall.
 The latter day observer noticed missing window panes and fallen plaster.
 In the former chapel room on the second floor stood a high-backed chair, its leather upholstery worn and ripped; it was, perhaps, used by the presiding officer at those early chapel services.
 Surplus material from World War II occupied the main floor: mattresses, filing cabinets, desks, textbooks, even a washing machine.
 The west door had been boarded up, leaving only the east door accessible.
 North Hall has had a varied and colorful history.
 Few other University of Iowa buildings have housed as many departments or could boast of as many activities as North Hall witnessed.
 Until it was demolished and removed during the summer of 1949 its greatest distinction was that of being the oldest existing structure actually built for the University’s use.
 Few students recognized the description written in 1866…